webplatform/docs/html/elements/script/index.md

 {{!}}No
 {{!}}-
 {{!}}[[html/attributes/type (script element){{!}}'''type''']]
-{{!}}Sets or retrieves the MIME type for the script, the default is <code>text/javascript</code>.
-You can't use the charset attribute with this attribute.
+{{!}}Sets or retrieves the MIME type for the script.
+Required in HTML 4, defaults to <code>text/javascript</code> in HTML 5.
+For JavaScript, this should always be set to  <code>application/javascript</code> since [https://tools.ietf.org/html/rfc4329 RFC4329].
 {{!}}Yes
 {{!}}-
 {{!}}[[html/attributes/charset{{!}}'''charset''']]